-During the meeting the Castro CBD also addressed two other community safety measures.
+During the meeting, the Castro CBD also addressed two other community safety measures.

 SF Patrol Special Police Officer Cody Clements (right) with two SFPD beat officers. | Photo: Ken Craig/Facebook

-Once on the chopping block due to budget constraints, the San Francisco Patrol Special Police (Patrol Special) have been funded through a grant to the Castro CBD's Castro Cares program from the Office of Economic and Workforce Development (OEWD).
+Once on the chopping block due to budget constraints, the San Francisco Patrol Special Police (Patrol Special) has been funded through a grant to the Castro CBD's Castro Cares program from the Office of Economic and Workforce Development (OEWD).

-Patrol Special Officer Cody Clements, and three other officers, patrol public spaces, including Jane Warner Plaza, Harvey Milk Plaza, the bikeway behind Safeway and public restrooms.
+Patrol Special Officer Cody Clements, and three other officers, patrol public spaces, including Jane Warner Plaza, Harvey Milk Plaza, the bikeway behind Safeway, and public restrooms.

-In September the Castro CBD was notified it secured the $215,000 Castro Cares grant, however Patrol Special funding was in jeopardy as the CBD discussed how it wanted to allocate the funds.
+In September the Castro CBD was notified it secured the $215,000 Castro Cares grant, however, Patrol Special funding was in jeopardy as the CBD discussed how it wanted to allocate the funds.

 Earlier this summer the Castro CBD was renewed by property owners for another 15-year term.
-The CBD uses tax assessments from these property owners to clean and brighten the neighborhood, promote public safety and lobby for larger, city-funded improvements.
+The CBD uses tax assessments from these property owners to clean and brighten the neighborhood, promote public safety, and lobby for larger, city-funded improvements.
 Those city grants, along with private donations, help flesh out its overall budget.

 But with the city's budget deficit ballooning and a recession underway, the CBD has had to cut back significantly on spending.
 Its 2020-2021 budget is $866,274, down from $1.1 million in 2019-2020.
 (That's despite a sizable increase in the assessment fees on property owners, which rose from $534,000 in fiscal year 2019-2020 to $819,403 in fiscal year 2020-21.)

 Ultimately after receiving overwhelming support from community members and businesses, Patrol Special services were funded by the Castro CBD.
 The one-year contract beginning January 1 was funded for $101,658.
-Previously a portion of Castro CBD assessments dollars had gone towards the PSP funding, however now the entire program will be funded through the Castro Cares grant.
+Previously a portion of Castro CBD assessment dollars had gone towards the PSP funding, however now the entire program will be funded through the Castro Cares grant.

 "I’m really thankful and looking forward to starting next year and providing public safety to the neighborhood," said Clements.